 - Use clustering to discover new customer segments.

 - Compare different machine learning models to find the optimal algorithm for examining or enriching customer data.
+For example, you can use the Advanced A/B testing notebook to find the best-performing dialogue for your marketing goals.

 - Customer timeline events, which can be imported via BlueConic connections, can be used to train a machine learning model for calculating new scores for other profiles.